DraconicSpeaker/beycord-bey-kit/README.md

 # Beycord Bey Kit

-To use this kit, you must make sure your device supports JavaScript and have [Node.js](https://nodejs.org/en/) installed.
+To use this kit, you must make sure your device supports JavaScript and have [Node.js](https://nodejs.org/en/) (12.0.0+ version required) installed.
 Next, download this git repository into your computer.
 Once it has finished downloading, open your Node.js command prompt/terminal, "cd" your way to where the folder is installed and type the following in the command terminal:
 ```
 npm install discord.js fs --save
 ```